fyangch/DeepLearning2022/README.md

 ### Notebooks:
 * `StyleAugmentations.ipynb`: Visualizes the various transformations and augmentations we apply to the ImageNet images.
-* `EmbeddingAnalysis.ipynb`: Analyses, compares and visualizes the embedding spaces of the original method and our method.
+* `EmbeddingVisualization.ipynb`: Analyses, compares and visualizes the embedding spaces of the original method and our method.
 * `HyperparameterOptimization.ipynb`: Explains how to optimize hyperparameters using Optuna.

 ### Source Files: